 The Bristle Cone Pine Forest road is about 25 miles in length to the very end.
 Most of the road is gravel and easily accessible by car although you have to watch out for the stray larger rocks that often times are sitting in the middle of the road and or are hidden in the shadows.
 There is a locked gate at the end of the road 2 miles before the University of California’s Barcroft White Mountain Research Station.
 Be sure to check out their awesome website as they provide much information and photos of the inner parts of the buildings that most people will never see.
 Can you believe they have high speed Internet Access at the Research Station and also Internet access at the summit building!
 The University of California operates the Barcroft Station, The Observatory and the White Mountain Summit Lab.
 They hold an annual open house in which the locked gate becomes unlocked for 2 days of the year – so check their website for details.

-Also visit the panorama’s of the summit and the Barcroft Station The summit hut on top of White Mountain was built in 1955.
+The summit hut on top of White Mountain was built in 1955.

 Park you car at the small parking lot next to the locked gate.
 There is a permanent bathroom located here – toilet paper is usually well stocked.
 From here you hike along a 4-wheel drive road to the summit of White Mountain.
 The entire distance from Big Pine to this locked gate is 39 miles.
 You can also take a 4-wheel drive rough road from Bishop which hooks into the White Mountain road after 15 miles – then you continue on the White Mountain road until the locked gate.